 “No problem, Kell – we’ll give you the bag of toys outside my parents’ house, you do your thing, and then you can go to the Inn.”

 After reassuring my wife, Wendy, that my slight detour to the Lakis house would not dissuade the impending celebration at our town’s most venerable hotel, she reminded me that her blessed grandmother and parents would be waiting for me as well.
 “If you’re late, I’ll send Rudolph and Dasher out to Great Plain Avenue.
 It could turn ugly if you’re still in that house!” bellowed Wendy as I packed my Santa outfit for the trek across town.

 Years before, as a part-time underling at Olken’s, a prominent sporting goods and clothing store in my hometown of Wellesley, Massachusetts, I had brazenly volunteered to serve as Santa Claus during the Christmas season when no other worker had stepped forward.
-Even though I was one of the youngest employees, I had done acting, emceeing, and radio commentary over the years.
-Plus, I was a fledgling co- teacher at a local elementary school.
-So, okay, I’d do it.
+Even though I was one of the youngest employees, I had done my share of acting, emceeing, and radio commentary over the years.
+Plus, I was a fledgling co-teacher at a local elementary school.
+So, okay, ya I’d do it.

 When, Mr. Henry Olken, the store’s owner personally gave me the bright red Santa outfit I was to wear and pointed to the men’s room to change, I began to get a bit queasy.
 “You’ll be great, Shaun!”
 Mr. Olken exclaimed as he patted me on the back.

 A few minutes later, however, when I stepped out as a spry, vibrant Santa, “Mr. O” slipped a ten-dollar bill into my back pocket.
 Ah, what impecunious teachers who have to work part-time at clothing stores do for money!